Jennie McAlpine: Personal life

 McAlpine gave birth to her first child in 2014.
-In 2018 she announced that she was pregnant with her second child, and gave birth to the child the same year.
+In 2018, she announced that she was pregnant with her second child, and gave birth to the child the same year.
+In 2023, McAlpine gave birth to her third child named "Doris".

 Other projects

 Since the age of 17, McAlpine has devoted her spare time to helping deprived children in Egypt through the Thebes Project in Luxor.

 She has also opened a restaurant in Manchester city centre, Annie's, with her husband Chris Farr.
 The restaurant serves modern British cuisine.